Last verified on July 12, 2017

 For those who have completed residency and are seeking employment:

 The ABR provides a letter clarifying the mandatory waiting period before certification may be earned.
-You may provide this letter with your application materials to a potential employer.
+A resident may provide this letter with his or her application materials to a potential employer.
 Click here

 for a copy of the letter.